postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 1. [Download](https://www.postman.com/downloads/) the app.
    > Make sure to download the **Mac Apple Chip** version if you have a Mac with the M1 processor.
+1. If your browser downloads the file as a ZIP file, double-click the file in the **Downloads** folder to unzip it.
 1. In the **Downloads** folder, double-click the `Postman` file to install it.
 1. When prompted, move the file to your __Applications__ folder.
 This will ensure that future updates can be installed correctly.

 > The minimum OS version supported is macOS 10.11 (El Capitan).
+>
+> You may encounter a "Library not loaded" error if you unzip and install Postman using a third-party archiving app.
+Use the default Archive Utility for Mac to unzip the file.

 ## Installing Postman on Windows